 What muscles does the full back curl stretch work?

 The full back curl targets the entire posterior chain.
-Primary muscles include the erector spinae group along the full length of the spine, the hamstrings, and the glutes.
-Secondary muscles include the multifidus, quadratus lumborum, deep cervical flexors, and rectus abdominis.
-It is primarily a mobility and flexibility exercise, not a strength builder.
+The primary areas stretched are the erector spinae group along the full length of the spine, the hamstrings, and the glutes.
+Secondary areas include the multifidus, quadratus lumborum, deep cervical flexors, and rectus abdominis.
+It's primarily a mobility and flexibility exercise, not a strength builder.

 How many full back curls should I do?

-5-8 slow repetitions per set is the standard recommendation.
-Each rep should take 8-10 seconds total.
-Two sets of 5-8 reps works well as a warm-up or cool-down.
-Rushing through more reps defeats the purpose — the value is in the controlled, segmental movement, not the volume.
+5 to 8 slow repetitions per set is the standard recommendation.
+Each rep should take 8 to 10 seconds total.
+Two sets of 5 to 8 reps works well as a warm-up or cool-down.
+Rushing through more reps defeats the purpose.
+The value is in the controlled, segmental movement, not the volume.

 What is the difference between a full back curl and a Jefferson curl?